September 17, 2015

 In research in general and medical research specifically, Internet-based research is booming.
 But is research in the digital era accessible?
 Are the digital advertisements, electronic surveys /questionnaires, informed consent processes accessible to the deaf, blind, and otherwise disabled?
 As an administrator of an Institutional Review Board, the question of accessibility is raised when we develop new educational material for our research community, but when we reach the stage of IRB review, accessibility isn’t usually a topic of discussion.
 Are we doing justice by not considering accessibility of digital research materials?
 Is it in the purview of the IRB to consider accessibility?

 The Belmont Report offers some insight under the principle of Justice.
 Under this principle there is a brief commentary on the competing forces of balancing an individual’s opportunity to be a part of research’s benefits and burdens.
-The report suggests,

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.